 Here's a look at some of the leading long-distance running shoes from top brands, offering the latest technologies and advances for your marathon or endurance run.

 Asics Kayano 27 shoes are built for distance and feature the Gel-Kayano support system for added stability throughout those long miles.
 The FLYTEFOAM™ Propel technology in the midsole, meanwhile, provides that important energy return for that responsive stride.
 An Ortholite X-40 sock liner and jacquard mesh upper secures a snug fit while ensuring enough ventilation to reduce clamminess and avoid chaffing.

 Lightweight and designed specifically for long distance racing performance, the adidas Adizero Boston range emerged from pages of master Japanese shoemaker Omori.
 The breathable air mesh upper provides a micro fit lockdown fit for support.
 Meanwhile, boost cushioning gives you that responsive footbed, returning more energy than regular cushioned soles.
 A stabilising torsion system in the midsole, meanwhile, helps maintain a true foot strike and a healthier technique.

 HOKA ONE ONE's popular Clifton is back for 2020.
-Now in its sixth edition, the Clifton offers a snug, supportive fit while the energy return foam will put a spring in your step as if you're running on clouds.
+Now in its seventh edition, the Clifton offers a snug, supportive fit while the energy return foam will put a spring in your step as if you're running on clouds.
 The lightweight mesh upper keeps your feet feeling cool and embroidered reinforcements provide support through the running motion without adding bulk.